dnck/dnck.github.io/_posts/2019-04-13-postgres-python-api.md

 * ```ALTER ROLE user SET timezone TO 'UTC';```

 If you don't know what they mean, you should probably take a step back and read a bit about distributed systems, esp. concurrency control.
-I recommend the book, (Distributed Systems by author A. Tanenbaum)[https://www.distributed-systems.net/index.php/books/distributed-systems-3rd-edition-2017/].
+I recommend the book, [Distributed Systems by author A. Tanenbaum](https://www.distributed-systems.net/index.php/books/distributed-systems-3rd-edition-2017/).

 * Give the username all access on the db: ```GRANT ALL PRIVILEGES ON DATABASE projectname TO user;```